mozilla/wp-web-push/wp-web-push/readme.txt

 7. Firefox notification on Linux.

 == Changelog ==
+= 1.1.7 =
+* Support sending notifications for scheduled posts.
+* Improve performance while sending a large number of notifications by using curl_multi.
+* Add a per-post push preference.

 = 1.1.6 =
 * Fix bug with the bell icon on some servers.
 * Fix bug with Safari.